The 20 Best Infant Respiratory Distress Syndrome Doctors Near Me in Maryland, US

 English

 Dr. Frances Northington is a professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her area of clinical expertise is neonatal and perinatal medicine.
 Dr. Northington is one of the founders and co-directors of the Neurosciences Intensive Care Nursery at Johns Hopkins, which brings together experts from neonatology, pediatric neuroradiology, pediatric neurology, maternal fetal medicine, developmental medicine and the Kennedy Krieger Institute to care for newborns who have developmental brain abnormalities or are at high risk of neurological injuries.
 She received her medical degree at the Medical College of Georgia.
 She went on to complete a residency at the Arkansas Children’s Hospital and a fellowship at the University of Virginia.
 Dr. Northington is rated as an Experienced provider by MediFind in the treatment of Infant Respiratory Distress Syndrome.
-Her top areas of expertise are Intraventricular Hemorrhage of the Newborn, Premature Infant, Asphyxia Neonatorum, and Cerebral Hypoxia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Intraventricular Hemorrhage of the Newborn, Premature Infant, Asphyxia Neonatorum, and Cerebral Hypoxia.
+Dr. Northington is board certified in American Board Of Pediatrics.

 Experienced in Infant Respiratory Distress Syndrome